 I give her a bath (If Anel is home, he loves to do it, but most nights he’s still at work) and wash her from head to toe.
 When she’s nice and warm from it, I wrap her in a towel, dry her off completely, then give her a massage with this baby oil.
 It smells amazing and feels so soft on her skin.
 When Anel does the massage, he has her get on her tummy and does her back as well.
 She absolutely loves it and it’s so soothing that I feel like this helps our baby to be sleeping through the night!

-After bathies, I put on her PJs, swaddle her, comb her hair, and give her the biggest kiss because freshly washed babies are the cutest thing in the universe!
+After the bath, I put on her PJs, swaddle her, comb her hair, and give her the biggest kiss because freshly washed babies are the cutest thing in the universe.

 We then move to her bedroom where we dim the lights, close the curtains, and create a dark, cozy space for sleep.
 I play a lullaby playlist while I feed her for the last time of the day.
 When she’s done eating, I make sure she gives me at least one good burp.
-At this point she’s asleep already half the time, and the other half she’s drowsy.
-Either way, I’ll put her down, telling her goodnight and the sweet thing I say to her before bed each night.
-It’s a special moment between us and I just love it.
+At this point she’s already asleep half the time, and the other half she’s drowsy.
+Either way, I’ll put her down, telling her goodnight.

 I turn on the white noise machine, dim the lights even more, and walk out of the room quietly.
 If she’s still awake, I watch the monitor for a few minutes to make sure she falls asleep.
 Sometimes she wakes back up and cries for more milk, sometimes she has gas and I have to go back in to burp her, but most of the time she’s out cold for the night.